fbpx

 IMGP1637

-Yes, my nails look like shit.
+Yes, my nails need a manicure, as usual.
 I know, and that won’t change anytime soon.

 But, I have a feeling buffalo bacon cheeseburger sliders are in my near future.